 Elective admissions to the ASAU are not collected by HIPE.
 Where a patient attends an ASAU electively and goes home on the same day this is to be reported as outpatient activity.
-Please note that elective ASAU activity is not to be reported as HIPE activity and will be queried.
+Please note that elective ASAU activity is not to be reported as HIPE activity and will be queried.6

-&lt;sup>4 The term "AMAU" also includes Acute Medical Units (AMUs) and Medical Assessment Units (MAUs)
+4 The term "AMAU" also includes Acute Medical Units (AMUs) and Medical Assessment Units (MAUs)

-(MAUs) Please contact the Acute Medicine Programme, HSE for information on elective AMAU attendances
+5 Please contact the Acute Medicine Programme, HSE for information on elective AMAU attendances 6 Please contact the National Clinical Programme in Surgery, HSE for information on elective ASAU attendances